What is a scholarship endowment?

 Scholarship is celebrated!

 Each year we celebrate scholarship, share donors' experiences, enjoy students' talents and learn about students' life journeys.
 This year's celebration was held on Saturday, April 11, 2015.
 View photos from the event.

 How to establish a scholarship:

 The process is an easy one!
 Endowments are established through gifts of $25,000 given within a five-year period.
 Pass-through scholarships are established with a yearly $5,000 gift.
 We invite you to read more about establishing a scholarship.
-Questions?
-Please contact Roxann Williams, Director of Stewardship and Foundation Relations, by emailing her at firstname.lastname@example.org or by calling 724.458.2991.
+If you have questions, please contact Kelly Conger, Director of Foundation and Corporate Relations, at 724-458-2991 or firstname.lastname@example.org.

 Many alumni, friends, corporations, businesses and foundations have wholeheartedly supported a partnership with Grove City College as we work to keep higher education affordable.
 We want to make sure that we reach those students who otherwise may not be able to expand their knowledge and refine their talents in a college setting.
 Educating new generations of leaders who posses a broad, global perspective is of utmost importance.
 We hope you will join us and support our important role in this endeavor.
 Financial aid is one of our highest priorities, for we feel, as our our founder J. Howard Pew said, "without morals and ethics, education is valueless."